Curious (fragrance): Conception

-The launch of the fragrance was announced in June 2004 in a press release confirming that Curious would be released that fall.
-In the statement, Paul West, president of Elizabeth Arden, described Spears as a “talented, fashionable woman who appeals to a young and international consumer base”.
-The fragrance was set to become a part of the prestige product lineup of the cosmetics and fragrance company, with plans for distribution to select high-end department stores that did not typically stock Elizabeth Arden-branded products, including Nordstrom.
-Spears joined the company's roster that already included two other notable celebrities: Catherine Zeta-Jones, representing the Elizabeth Arden brand, and Elizabeth Taylor, overseeing fragrances with her name.
-However, Spears targeted a younger demographic, aiming at individuals aged 15 to 30, in contrast to the demographics targeted by Taylor and Zeta-Jones.
+The fragrance Curious was formally announced in June 2004 through a press release confirming its planned release that fall.
+Paul West described Spears as a “talented, fashionable woman” with appeal to younger, international consumers.
+The product was positioned within Elizabeth Arden’s prestige fragrance line and scheduled for distribution in select high-end department stores, including retailers that did not typically carry the brand, such as Nordstrom.
+Spears joined a celebrity portfolio that included Catherine Zeta-Jones, associated with the Elizabeth Arden brand, and Elizabeth Taylor, who had her own fragrance line.
+Her target audience differed from theirs, focusing primarily on consumers aged 15 to 30.